PREVIEW-Puerto Rico to test shaky bond market with new offering

 By Edward Krudy

-The U.S. commonwealth, whose shaky finances have led to the highest borrowing costs among the largest municipal borrowers, has not sold bonds in the $3.7 trillion U.S. muni market since July 2012.
+The U.S. Commonwealth, whose shaky finances have led to the highest borrowing costs amongst the largest municipal borrowers, has not sold bonds in the $3.7 trillion U.S. muni market since July, 2012.

 Now, Puerto Rico Electric Power Authority (Prepa) is aiming to sell a $600 million deal to fund power plant and transmission network improvements across its facilities.
 It will be the first test for a series of financings.
 Island issuers have plans to refinance more than $3 billion of debt by the end of this year.

-Puerto Rico and Prepa officials have been in New York this week hawking the new bonds, hoping that an overhaul of the commonwealth's underfunded public pension system approved earlier this year has put its budget on a stable enough footing to entice investors to buy its debt again.
+Puerto Rico and Prepa officials have been in New York this week hawking the new bonds, hoping that an overhaul of its underfunded public pension system approved earlier this year has put its budget on a stable enough footing to entice investors to buy its debt again.

 Fitterer says he is looking at the deal but has not yet made a decision on whether to participate.